-A student's record of courses successfully completed and credits earned towards the OSSD is issued at the same time as the June Report.
+A student's record of courses successfully completed and credits earned towards the OSSD is issued with the June report card.
 A copy of this record is kept in the Ontario Student Record (OSR) file.
 Every student has the right to access his or her OSR.
 His or her parents also have the right to view this file until the child becomes an adult.
-Students and parents wishing to check the student's OSR may do so by making an appointment with an Administrator.
+Students and parents wishing to check the student's OSR may do so by making an appointment with an administrator.
 St-Laurent Academy's administrators and teachers have access to the student's OSR for the purpose of improving the instruction of the students.
 An up-to-date Ontario Student Transcript (OST) is kept in the student's OSR.
-Should a student leave St-Laurent Academy, the OSR will be transferred to the new school upon request.
+Should a student leave St-Laurent Academy, the OSR will be transferred to the new school upon request and start-date at their new school.
 The OSR is sent by courier mail and signature is required upon receipt.
-St-Laurent Academy will retain student report cards, documentation file and any additional information deemed appropriate will be retained for 5 years.
+St-Laurent Academy will retain student report cards, documentation files and any additional information deemed appropriate for 5 years.
 St-Laurent Academy will retain the OSR file, OST and office index card for fifty-five years after each student retires from school.